cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 # Closing Thoughts

-In summary, I'm only interested in roles that involve align with my technical expertise, ethical values, and personal growth aspirations.
+In summary, I'm only interested in roles that align with my technical expertise, ethical values, and personal growth aspirations.
 A focus on innovation, scalability, and reliability within a supportive and inclusive culture would be ideal.
 By working together, I'm confident we can create meaningful and impactful outcomes.